Marc Laithwaite and his incredible team of staff and volunteers have supported our founder Rich …

 The Atebion Model is based on four interlinked components:

-Recovery Advocates; EPOC Programme; Wisdom (Storytelling Initiatives and Education Wisdom), and Community Empowerment.
+Recovery Advocates; EPOC Programme; Wisdom (Storytelling Initiatives and Education Wisdom); and Community Empowerment.

 Recovery is a process that generally takes a long period of time and requires sustained effort.
 It is something done by the person, not by a practitioner, and it occurs in the person’s community.
 Relationships are key to recovery.